By Roy Burner - Minister of the Gospel

 Simon Peter, and those with him, had attained only the visible horizon; in the fact that being seasoned fishermen by trade, they knew where and when fish were to be had or not.
 Jesus words "Launch out into the Deep" was to go beyond the visible towards that which did not seem to be attainable.

 The visible horizon can either encourage one towards a greater goal or it can be a stopping point.
 Jesus was teaching those He addressed to launch out into the deep beyond that which was visible.
 In doing so they caught a great multitude of fish; so much so that their nets begin to break (Luke 5:6).

 Jesus, after the miracle of the fishes, still desired that Simon Peter, and his partners, to go beyond even that, in saying: From henceforth you shall catch men.
 And when they had brought their ship to land, they left behind all and followed him (Luke 5:10-11).
 They had been called into the ministry of winning souls.

 Had the Wright brothers given up their pursuit of flying, after failing in the initial attempt to do so, they would not have realized the victorious moment of having made history.
 Had those responsible for extending the borders of America; stopped at the visible horizon, without seeking that which was beyond, America would not have seen its borders extended from the Atlantic to the Pacific.

-Had those who made history stopped at that which was visible; not attempting to go beyond, history of such escapades would not have been written.
+Had those who made history stopped at that which was visible; not attempting to go beyond, their escapades would not have been written.
 One's spiritual awakening is because of the willingness to go beyond the natural; seeking those things which are heavenly.
 When one does so; they are rewarded for having gone past the visible into that which cannot be seen.